TRENDING ON ONEINDIA

-Hiranyakashipu was an asura according to the Hindu mythology.
+Hiranyakashipu was an asura king according to the Hindu mythology.
 He gained indestructible powers after performing penance to Lord Brahma.
 His only wish was to be worshipped by the people and to instigate revenge against Lord Vishnu for killing his younger brother Hiranyaksha.

-Hiranyakashipu finally approached his sister Holika who had a boon that she couldn't get burnt in a fire.
+Hiranyakashipu finally approached his sister Holika who had a boon that she wouldn't get burnt in a fire.
 Holika tricked Prahlada into sitting on a pyre with her.
-As the fires raged on Prahlada understood what was happening and he started chanting Lord Vishnu's name.
+As the fires raged on, Prahlada understood what was happening and he started chanting Lord Vishnu's name.
 Holika, unaware that her boon worked only when one person entered the fire, was instantly charred into ashes.
 Lord Vishnu appeared in the form of Narsimha and killed Hiranyakashipu.
 Holi is said to have got its name after Holika who was killed in the fire.
 It celebrates the victory of good over evil.

-Kamadeva or Madan as he is popularly known is the Hindu God of Love.
+Kamadeva or Madan, as he is popularly known, is the Hindu God of Love.
 The story begins when Lord Shiva is deep in penance after the death of Sati.
 He is so engrossed that he doesn't notice that Sati was reborn as Parvati and is doing penance to get Lord Shiva as her husband.

-So, Lord Brahma came up with an idea to send Kamadeva to invoke feelings of passion in Lord Shiva for Parvati.
-Kamadeva passes by Nandini, as a southern breeze and enters Shiva's abode.
+So Lord Brahma came up with an idea to send Kamadeva to invoke feelings of passion in Lord Shiva for Parvati.
+Kamadeva passes by Nandini as a southern breeze and enters Shiva's abode.
 He shoots five arrows of flowers at Shiva.
 Shiva is enraged as he was interrupted amidst his penance and he opens his third eye to burn Kamadeva into flames.